 The emphasis shifts, however, in the Book of Acts, as already mentioned.
 When the Church Age began the message centered on the sacrifice for the forgiveness of sins.
 Something unique and unbelievable had occurred.
 The Lamb of God, that carries the sins of the world, paid the price for all transgressions with His blood.
 God justifies the sinner (Rom.
 4:5).
 This is the main theme of the disciples of Jesus.
 That was their “full Gospel”.

-While Paul gives his testimony before Festus and king Agrippa how Jesus appeared to him, the risen Lord's own words are cited: I will deliver you from the Jewish people, as well as from the Gentiles, to whom I now send you, 'to open their eyes, in order to turn them from darkness to light, and from the power of Satan to God, that they may receive forgiveness of sins and an inheritance among those who are sanctified by faith in Me' (Acts 26:17-18).
+Paul, giving testimony before Festus and King Agrippa as to how Jesus appeared to him, quotes the words of our risen Savior: I will rescue you from your own people and from the Gentiles.
+I am sending you to them to open their eyes and turn them from darkness to light, and from the power of Satan to God, so that they may receive forgiveness of sins and a place among those who are sanctified by faith in me.
+(Acts 26:17-18).

 The Great Commissions